dra2020/rdapy/docs/splitting.md

 # Splitting

-There are two sets of splitting metrics: county-district splitting and community of interest (COI) splitting.
+You can calculate county-district splitting metrics, as well as community of interest (COI) splitting metrics.

 ## County & District Splitting